 When we try to distract (oh look!
-A bird!) we teach our little ones that their feelings don’t matter.
-When we say “common, it’s not a big deal” we teach them that they are wrong in their assessment of the situation and that their feelings towards it are wrong.
+A bird!), we teach our little ones that their feelings don’t matter.
+When we say “common, it’s not a big deal,” we teach them that they are wrong in their assessment of the situation and that their feelings towards it are wrong.
 We teach them that we know better about how they are feeling.

 Think about yourself – when you’re sad or angry – does it help to hear that you really shouldn’t be upset, that it’s not a big deal, and that you are not looking at it the right way?

-All these words will increase your anger and frustration: not only that they don’t change the situation in your favor, but they also tell you that you are alone with that feeling.
+All these words will increase your anger and frustration: not only they don’t change the situation in your favor, but they also tell you that you are alone with that feeling.

 Parents’ Biggest Mistake Considering Tantrums

-Sure, no one wants their children to be frustrated and experience big and unpleasant emotions, that’s a given.
-But these feelings’ presence in our lives is another given.
-At every age.
+Sure, no one wants their children to be frustrated and experience big and unpleasant emotions; that’s a given.
+But these feelings’ presence in our lives is another given at every age.
 There’s nothing we can do about it.